unjs/listhen/README.md

 - Default: `'server'`

-Instance name used for CLI message
+Instance name used for CLI message.

 ### `port`

 - Default: `process.env.PORT` or 3000 or memorized random (see [get-port-please](https://github.com/nuxt-contrib/get-port-please))

-Port to listen
+Port to listen.

 ### `https`

 - Default: `false`

 Listen with `https` protocol.
-By default uses a self-signed certificated
+By default uses a self-signed certificated.

 ### `cetificate`